edielson-assis/edielson-assis/README.md

 - 👋 Hi there, I’m Edielson Assis
-- 👨‍💻 I've been studying computer science at Unijorge-BA/2021.2
+- 👨‍💻 I've been studying computer science at university
-- 👨‍🎓 I've been studying English at Fluency Academy since July/2021
+- 👨‍🎓 I've been studying English at Fluency Academy
 - 👀 I’ve interested in learnig everything about IT.
-- 🌱 I’ve been currently learning: C, C++, JAVA, C#, Python, HTML and CSS.
+- 🌱 I’ve been currently learning: C, C++, JAVA, C#, Python, HTML, CSS and JavaScript.
 - 💞️ I'm looking to collaborate in the development of new technologies.
 - 📫 How to reach me?
 Just call me [here](https://www.linkedin.com/in/edielson-assis/ "LinkedIn").